mattstratton/mattstratton-web/content/post/2011-08-31-veda-bloopers.md

 layout: post
 date: 2011-08-31T11:41:20+00:00
 url: /vlogs/veda-bloopers
-thesis_description:
-  - "We are coming to the conclusion of VEDA - Vlog Every Day in August.
+description: "We are coming to the conclusion of VEDA - Vlog Every Day in August.
 The prompt for Day 30 was BLOOPER REEL!
 This video is a sampling of mis-steps, verbal tics, and other outtakes from my previous videos.
 It is rated NSFW due to language and adult situations.
 Also, I sing in it.
 I'm sorry."
 dsq_thread_id:
   - 400827905
 categories: